Seahawks Frank Clark tweets, deletes post disparaging female reporter

 Clark wrote, “People like you don’t have long careers in your field.
 I have a job for you cleaning my fish tank when that lil job is ova.”

 Several hours later, after his words to Weiner began to spread, Clark posted another tweet.
-It included the word “apologize,” but doesn’t look anything like an apology, does not mention the person he disparaged, and in general makes no sense.
+It included the word “apologize,” but doesn’t sound anything like an apology, does not mention the person he disparaged, and in general makes no sense.

 Apologize to anyone who felt offended by my tweet earlier.
 We gotta do better supporting these major issues we face in this world.